 More About Entering Expressions

-Please note the following when entering mathematical expressions into either the propagation of uncertainty dialog box (the window that pops up when you press "=" in a data cell) or the "Data Calculated Using:" box above each column.
-The variable "pi" is automatically defined and can be used in any expression.
+Please note the following when entering mathematical expressions into acceleration boxes in the setup dialog.
+The variables x, y, z, t, r, v, vx, vy, vz, and pi are automatically defined and can be used in any expression.
 Valid operators are + (addition), - (subtraction), * (multiplication), / (division), and ^ (raising to a power).
-Some examples of valid expressions are"
+Some examples of valid expressions are

 The usual rules of precedence of operations apply: for example in the expression a+b*c^-(d+e), the quantity (d+e) is evaluated first (because it is in paretheses), the result is then negated, the value of c is then raised to that power (since powers have precedence over other operations), the result is then multiplied by b (because multiplication and division take precedence over addition and subtraction), and finally a is added to the result.